AsteroidOS/asteroidsyncservice/README.md

 ### Building developer documentation (optional)

-To build the documentation for the project in either HTML or PDF format requires an additional option for the "pPrepare the build" step listed above.
-The setting is `WITH_DOC` which is set to `OFF` by default, but can be turned on:
+This project provides developer documentation in the HTML or PDF format.
+This is disabled by default.
+One can enable the generation of the documentation by adding an option during the "Prepare the build" steps listed above like this:

 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DWITH_DOC=ON -DDESKTOP_PLATFORM=ON -S . -B build